marl/jams/docs/jams_structure.rst

     * ``curator`` : a structured object containing contact information (``name`` and ``email``) for the curator of this data;
     * ``annotator`` : a ``sandbox`` object to describe the individual annotator --- which can be a person or a program --- that generated this annotation;
-    * ``annotation_tools``, ``annotation_rules``, ``validation``: strings to describe the process by which annotations were collected and pre-processed
+    * ``annotation_tools``, ``annotation_rules``, ``validation``: strings to describe the process by which annotations were collected and pre-processed; and
     * ``data_source`` : string describing the type of annotator, e.g., "program", "expert human",
       "crowdsource".